The Search

 If you're dealing directly with an on-site leasing agent at a large, no-fee building, understand that even if there are 10 or 20 vacancies, you might only be told about two or three.
 (Owners typically hold apartments back from the market to put themselves in a better position to negotiate.)
 So make sure you are extremely clear about what you want—there may be another unit available that fits your needs even better.

-Also, the leasing agent won't always volunteer information about any concessions, so remember to ask.
-Sometimes offered in lieu of lowering an apartment’s asking rent, concessions are more common when the market is slow or in a new building that is leasing up.
-That might include things like one or two months of free rent, the owner paying the broker’s fee, or free access to building amenities.
-Unfortunately, bidding wars for rentals are more common than concessions right now.
+Also, the leasing agent won't always volunteer information about any concessions—these are freebies like a free month or two, an owner paying the broker’s fee, or free access to building amenities—so remember to ask.
+Sometimes concessions can be received in lieu of lowering the rent, and are more common when the market is slow or in a new building that is leasing up.

 3. Get your paperwork prepared in advance